Performance Is Structural.

 Read more →Writing for leaders who need clearer structural language.

-Curtis Stoaks is the author of The Durable Performance System™ and a writer on structural drift, enforcement, leadership distortion, incentives, and durable performance.
+Curtis Stoaks is the author and creator of The Durable Performance System™ and a writer on organizational design, effectiveness, drift, enforcement, leadership distortion, incentives, and durable performance.

 His work is built for operators, executives, founders, and leaders who need a sharper way to name why performance decays even inside organizations full of capable, well-intentioned people.